From: Vitor Valeri

 • WAV

-[1] Metadata is information about a song, such as title, artist, album, year, track number, and musical genre.
+[1] Metadata are the information associated with a track, such as title, artist, album, year, track number, and musical genre.

 Compressed audio files use different audio codecs [2] to reduce file size.
 A codec implements an algorithm to compress and decompress the digital audio signal.
-The goal of compression is to represent the audio signal using as few bits (digital data) as possible while trying to maintain sound quality.
+The goal of compression is to represent the audio signal using the smallest possible number of bits (digital data) while attempting to maintain the quality of the reproduced sound.

-[2] Audio codecs are hardware components (electronic circuits) or software (programs) designed to encode (compress) and decode (decompress) a stream of bits (digital data), also known as bitrate.
+[2] Audio codecs are hardware components (electronic circuits) or software components (programs) created to encode (compress) and decode (decompress) a bitstream (digital data), also called bit rate or bitrate.

-Lossless compressed audio files are between 50% and 60% the size of uncompressed audio files (WAV and AIFF).
-They do not suffer from information loss related to the sounds in a piece of music thanks to a technique called silence compression.
+Lossless compressed audio files are typically between 50% and 60% the size of uncompressed audio files (WAV and AIFF).
+They do not suffer from the loss of information related to the sounds of a musical track thanks to a technique called silence compression.

 The main lossless compressed music formats for local playback are: